 Terms of Reference para 5 is deeply concerning.
 Compliance with safeguarding standards grounded on the current framework that cannot be made to function reliably because of the absence of law is untenable.
 But there is a further concern in para 6 of the ToR’s.

-Para 6 seemingly excludes the Review from considering the extent to which the safeguarding framework facilitated or inhibited the effective delivery of safeguarding in gymnastics.
+Para 6 seemingly excludes the Review from considering the extent to which the safeguarding framework inhibited or facilitated the reporting of sexual abuse in gymnastics.
 Our submission below clearly sets out our concern.

 In contrast to the abovementioned omission the Telford Child Sexual Exploitation Inquiry which has just closed for submissions, chaired by Tom Crowther QC, is considering precisely what we assert the Whyte Inquiry must also consider.